What Are Academic Awards?

-Campuswide awards and nationally competitive scholarships are an excellent way to stand out as a law school applicant.
-These types of awards/scholarships are not need-based.
-Instead, they are awarded primarily based on academic achievement.
+Campuswide awards, national or international fellowships, and nationally competitive scholarships are an excellent way to stand out as a law school applicant.
+These types of awards/scholarships are awarded primarily based on academic achievement.

 - Bascom Hill Society Scholarship—One-year scholarship for student with distinguished record of service/leadership/ academic achievement, and demonstrated financial need